phydesmith/baby-names/README.md

 # Baby Names

 An application to help find baby names.
 Set the seed, choose a gender and the application will show you names pulled from a list of ~40,000.
-You can add names you like to the list and export them.
+You can add names you like to the list viewer and export them.

-Using the same seed, to users can have the exact same names presented to them, ensuring they'll (mostly) see the same names.
+Using the same seed, two users can have the exact same names presented to them, ensuring they'll (mostly) see the same names.
 Compare the name lists with a diff-checker to see which ones you have in common.

 ## Compile & Run Source Code